 Here's why.

-A a glowing review for your chicken piccata from a grumpy and hard-to-please Gordon Ramsey means something.
-A glowing review from your hungry dog underneath the dinner table means less--anyone's chicken piccata would please your pup!
+A glowing review for your chicken piccata from a grumpy and hard-to-please Gordon Ramsey means something.
+A glowing review from your hungry dog underneath the dinner table means less—anyone's chicken piccata would please your pup!

-Try other niche directories, like Poly Friendly Therapists, or local directories, like Yellow Pages.
+Try other niche directories, like the directory for private pay therapists Best Therapists, or local directories, like Yellow Pages.

 We love Help a Report Out, or HARO.